Addressing the root causes of irregular migration through economic empowerment in Honduras

 - Application deadline (12:00 p.m. (noon) EST, April 24, 2024)

-- Concept note assessment (In progress)
+- Concept note assessment (Completed)

 - Organizational and project eligibility assessment